mikloszpiotr/smart_inventory_optimizer/README.md

 - **Multiple Forecasting Models:** Easily compare the performance of different models on your own data.
 - **Automated Inventory Recommendations:** Get recommended reorder quantities for every SKU based on forecasted demand, current inventory, and a safety buffer.
-- **Critical Inventory KPIs:** Visualize stockout risk, service level, inventory turnover, and more.
+- **Critical Inventory KPIs:** Current Inventory, Forecasted Demand and more.
 - **Flexible Data Input:** Upload your own CSV with sales, inventory, and SKU data.
 - **Sample Data Included:** Try the app instantly without setup.